 The School of Humanities, Social Sciences, and Interdisciplinary Studies at Mount Mary is rich with talented faculty who care about their students.

-Mount Mary University encourages international studies majors to participate in student clubs and organizations, such as the Alpha Mu Gamma honor society and the International Student Club.
+Mount Mary University encourages global studies majors to participate in student clubs and organizations, such as the Alpha Mu Gamma honor society and the Global Student Club.

 Alpha Mu Gamma Honor Society